 Another tip: avoid using carpets, because they are the ideal breeding place or “magnet” for dust mites.

-Tip #5 to reduce allergens at home: use allergen-proof covers for your pillows, carpets and/or bed sheet.
+Tip #5: use allergen-proof covers for your pillows, carpets and/or bed sheet.

 House dust mites grow in humid environments and dust found in homes.
 They are usually in fabrics such as pillows, carpets or bed sheets.
 These fabrics are directly in contact with our body and skin, so using allergen-proof covers is a good way to prevent dust mites.
 Most allergen-proof covers are made of microfiber so dense that allergen substances cannot go through and moisture would still circulate, thus reducing humidity.
 Proper maintenance is still needed with these allergen-proof covers, such as washing them regularly with warm water.